whitedavidp/android-unistroke-keyboard/README.md

 # android-unistroke-keyboard

-Unistroke Handwriting Input Method for Programming
+Unistroke Gestural Input Method for General Purpose and Command Line Use.

+This provides an alternative to the Graffiti Pro app - which appears to no longer be maintained - and provides extensions useful for command line activities.

 <img alt="screenshot" src="./docs/images/screenshot.png" width="400px">
 <img alt="screenshot" src="./docs/images/screenshot2.png" width="400px">